Peugeot 106

-The Peugeot 106 is a supermini produced by French automaker Peugeot between 1991 and 2003.
-Launched in September 1991, it was Peugeot's entry level offering throughout its production life, and was initially sold only as a three door hatchback, with a five door hatchback joining the range in the beginning of 1992.
+The Peugeot 106 is a supermini car produced by French automaker Peugeot between 1991 and 2003.
+Launched in September 1991, it was Peugeot's entry level offering throughout its production life, and was initially sold only as a three-door hatchback, with a five-door hatchback joining the range in August 1992.
 Production ended in July 2003.

 For the first year of production, the 1.0 and 1.1 petrol engines came with a carburettor, but were replaced by fuel injected engines from the end of 1992, as a result of EEC emissions regulations.

 Phase I (1991–1996)

-The "10" line of Peugeot superminis had commenced in 1972 with the launch of the 104, one of the first modern European superminis.
+The "100" line of Peugeot small cars had commenced in 1972 with the launch of the 104, one of the first modern European superminis.
 The 104 was effectively replaced by the Peugeot 205 in 1983, but remained in production for some markets until 1988.
 There was no "105".
+The 106 was the French brand's entry level car, slotting in beneath the 205.
+It was a substantial development of the Citroën AX platform and was aimed directly at the Renault Clio, which had gone into production a year earlier, and as a more modern alternative to the slightly larger 205.
+Like the AX and the 205, it had all independent suspension with MacPherson struts at the front, and compact transverse torsion bars at the rear.

-The 106 was introduced as a three door hatchback in continental Europe in September 1991, and two months later in the United Kingdom.
-The initial engine range had 1.0, 1.1 and 1.4 petrol engines, as well as a 1.5 diesel.
+The 106 was introduced as a three-door hatchback in continental Europe in September 1991, and two months later in the United Kingdom.
+Initially, only a three-door model was on offer.
+A five-door derivative was presented in August 1992.

-The early 1.0 and 1.1s were carburetted, but were replaced with fuel injection after a year due to EC emissions requirements.
+Trim levels were basic XN, mid-range XR, top-spec XT, and the sporty XSi model.
+Low-end models have areas of visible metal work on the doors and a generally more sparse interior.
+1.0 and some early 1.1-litre cars were fitted with a four-speed manual gearbox, with all other models having a five-speed manual.
+An automatic gearbox was an option on a few engines.
+Most 106s had only basic features, with even a radio being only an option on some variants, such as the 106 'Kid' special edition (which had denim effect fabrics).
+Many of the cars sold in the United Kingdom were special editions, carrying such names as Graduate, Inca, Aztec and Independence.
+These were often based on the XN trim vehicles, but with the addition of bodywork graphics carrying the name of the special edition, and a few other basic options such as a tilt and slide sunroof.